 Ashley Furniture Other Interesting Things to Know

 Ashley Furniture is rooted in 1945 before becoming Arcadia Furniture in the 1970s.
-They would specialize in wall systems and tables before being acquired by the Chicago based group Ashley Furniture Corp.
-It would remain this way up until 1982 when the two companies merged, still, with humble roots they would focus on quality over quantity before expanding.
+They would specialize in wall systems and tables before being acquired by the Chicago-based group Ashley Furniture Corp.
+It would remain this way up until 1982, when the two companies merged.
+Still, with humble roots, they would focus on quality over quantity before expanding.

-During the 1980s, Ashley furniture became one of the first American companies to learn about the economic prospects of producing in China compared to the USA.
-In light of the need to make higher quality products, however, Ashley decided to start reducing their workforce abroad.
+During the 1980s, Ashley furniture became one of the first American companies to learn about the economic prospects of production in China compared to the USA.
+In light of the need to make higher quality products, however, Ashley decided to start reducing its workforce abroad.
 Today, less than 10% of their products are made in China, leaving a remaining estimate of 20% in Vietnam.
 Today, 60% and growing operations take place in American facilities.

 Furthermore, Ashley’s has developed through the years their very own alternative to leather, DuraBlend, offering high standard quality at an affordable price tag.
-It consists of 57% polyurethane, 26% poly/cotton, and 17% leather, as you might guess it is way more durable and superior to traditional leather, created to offer a “lifetime guaranteed” material.
+It consists of 57% polyurethane, 26% poly/cotton, and 17% leather.
+As you might guess, it is way more durable and superior to traditional leather, created to offer a “lifetime guaranteed” material.

-What Are Other American Made Alternatives?
+What Are Other American-Made Alternatives?

 Although American upholstered furniture has been seemingly beaten by overseas companies and affordable pricing, Ashley Furniture is a great example of good quality and price relation.
 However, if you’re not convinced of their bid, here are a few other alternatives for you to support the American economy.
 All of these alternatives offer great furniture made in the USA.

-Dutch Crafters builds to your specifications, this heirloom company distributes Amish manufactured pieces straight from their communities in Ohio, Pennsylvania and Indiana.
+Dutch Crafters builds to your specifications, this heirloom company distributes Amish manufactured pieces straight from their communities in Ohio, Pennsylvania, and Indiana.
 While their furniture might be pricier, you’re guaranteed a piece for a lifetime made from one of the hardest working communities in the country.

 Perhaps Dutch Crafters’ biggest hook is that they really are high-end, crafted from their own soil and cultivated trees.